vercel/commerce/README.md

 2. Create a new branch `git checkout -b MY_BRANCH_NAME`
 3. Install yarn: `npm install -g yarn`
 4. Install the dependencies: `yarn`
-5. Duplicate `.env.template` and rename it to `.env.local`.
+5. Duplicate `.env.template` and rename it to `.env.local`
-6. Add proper store values to `.env.local`.
+6. Add proper store values to `.env.local`
 7. Run `yarn dev` to build and watch for code changes

-8. The development branch is `canary` (this is the branch pull requests should be made against).
-   On a release, `canary` branch is rebased into `master`.
+## Work in progress

+We're using Github Projects to keep track of issues in progress and todo's.
+Here is our [Board](https://github.com/vercel/commerce/projects/1)

+People actively working on this project: @okbel & @lfades.

 ## Troubleshoot